ThePlayerRolo/smstrikers-decomp/FunFacts.md

 ##  Decompilation Insights & the Physics Engine

 - **Open-Source Physics:** A noteworthy gem uncovered via the decompilation project is the use of the **Open Dynamics Engine (ODE)**—an early, open-source physics engine written in C/C++ (BSD-licensed)—to power the game's physics simulation.[^3]
-- **Decompilation Project:** The GitHub project `smstrikers-decomp` is a work-in-progress effort to reverse-engineer *Super Mario Strikers*.
-Licensed under CC0-1.0, it welcomes contributions via pull requests, includes tools for class generation (e.g., `class_gen.py`), and supports building from original game disc images.[^4]

 ##  Voice Actor Fun Fact

 - **Bowser's Voice:** The game features the debut performance of **Kenny James** as Bowser (and as part of the Super Team).
-He has since become the series' regular English voice for Bowser across multiple variants and titles.[^5]
+He has since become the series' regular English voice for Bowser across multiple variants and titles.[^4]

 ---